top of page

 Introduction

-The coast has always been a place of inspiration for me—a space where light and water meet land in ever-changing patterns.
-Through my art, I try to honour that dynamic beauty, painting not only what I see but also what I feel: the peace, the power, and the connection we share with these natural places.
+The coast has always inspired me.
+It is a magical space where light and water meet land, creating ever-changing patterns.
+Through my art, I aim to honor this dynamic beauty.
+I paint not only what I see but also what I feel: the peace, power, and connection we share with these natural places.

 Coastal Changes We Can’t Ignore

-But the more time I spend observing and painting the coastline, the more I notice signs of change—sometimes quiet and gradual, sometimes striking.
-Stronger storms are reshaping the land.
-The relentless action of waves, combined with rising sea levels, has led to the loss of sand and soil.
-Trees lean in the wind, their roots exposed where sand once covered them.
+As I spend time observing the coastline, I notice many signs of change—some quiet and gradual, others striking.
+Stronger storms are reshaping our lands.
+Waves continuously erode sand and soil, leading to significant loss.
+Trees lean in the wind, their roots exposed where sand once provided cover.

-The bird populations that once filled the skies with their song and graceful beauty - like the New Zealand dotterel - are now under severe pressure.
-The loss of habitat—driven by coastal development, rising seas, pollution, and human encroachment—has greatly diminished their nesting areas.
-At the same time, the steady decline in fish populations along our coasts adds another layer of pressure to an already fragile ecosystem.
-These changes are real, and they are happening now.
+The bird populations that once filled our skies with song and grace, like the New Zealand dotterel, are now under severe pressure.
+Habitat loss, driven by coastal development, rising seas, pollution, and human encroachment, has significantly diminished their nesting areas.
+Additionally, a steady decline in fish populations adds more strain to an already fragile ecosystem.
+These changes are real, and they are happening right now.

 Painting the Dotterel – A Small Bird with a Big Story

-One of the birds I’ve recently been painting is the New Zealand dotterel, or tūturiwhatu—a small, sandy-coloured shorebird that quietly nests just above the high tide line.
-They’re easy to miss, often blending into the dunes or standing still in the shimmer of heat on the sand.
-Once found more widely, their numbers have declined dramatically due to habitat loss, coastal development, disturbance from people and dogs, and introduced predators like stoats and cats.
-Today, there are only about 2,500 left.
-Classified as “At Risk – Recovering,” the dotterel is one of many native species hanging in a delicate balance, surviving thanks to ongoing conservation work and public care.
+Recently, I have focused on painting the New Zealand dotterel, known locally as tūturiwhatu.
+This small, sandy-colored shorebird nests just above the high tide line.
+They are often easy to miss, blending into the dunes or standing still in the shimmer of heat on the sand.
+Historically, their numbers were more abundant, but they have dramatically declined due to multiple factors: habitat loss, coastal development, human disturbance, and introduced predators like stoats and cats.
+Today, only about 2,500 dotterels remain.
+Classified as “At Risk – Recovering,” they symbolize the fragile balance of many native species surviving thanks to ongoing conservation efforts and public care.

-To me, the dotterel represents so much of what is fragile and precious about our coastlines.
-It lives close to the edge—literally and figuratively—raising its chicks in exposed places, vulnerable to even small changes in its environment.
+To me, the dotterel represents the fragility and preciousness of our coastlines.
+It lives at the edge—both literally and metaphorically—raising its chicks in exposed places.
+These birds are vulnerable to even minor changes in their environment.

-I hope to finish this work in time for my upcoming exhibition, Coastal Tapestry, where it will sit alongside other pieces that honour the beauty of the coast and quietly ask us to look more closely, and care more deeply.
+This artwork, The Dotterel: A Fragile Existence is currently showing in my exhibition, Coastal Tapestry.
+It sits alongside other pieces that celebrate the beauty of the coast while inviting viewers to look more closely and care more deeply.

 The Role of Art in Conservation

-I believe art has the power to connect people emotionally to the environment.
-When someone stops to take in a scene—a sweep of sand, the shimmer of the sea, a single bird—it creates a moment of reflection.
-Through those moments, we can deepen our appreciation for nature and, perhaps, feel a greater responsibility to protect it.
+I firmly believe that art has the power to forge emotional connections between people and the environment.
+When someone pauses to appreciate a scene—a stretch of sand, the shimmer of the sea, or a solitary bird—it fosters reflection.
+These moments allow us to deepen our appreciation of nature, potentially sparking a sense of responsibility to protect it.

 What You Can Do

-There are many organisations working to protect our coastlines and wildlife.
-If you feel inspired to support or learn more, here are a few doing important work:
+Many organizations are actively working to protect our coastlines and wildlife.
+If you feel inspired to support or learn more, consider these groups that are doing crucial work:

-• Sustainable Coastlines – community beach cleanups, restoration, and education
+• Sustainable Coastlines – Focuses on community beach cleanups, restoration projects, and education to maintain our coastlines.

-• Project Jonah – marine mammal rescue and ocean protection
+• Project Jonah – Works for marine mammal rescue and ocean protection initiatives.

 Final Thoughts

-Through Coastal Tapestry, I want to share both the visual beauty and the underlying stories of our coastline—stories of resilience, change, and stewardship.
-If we can each hold a little more awareness in our hearts and take small actions where we can, perhaps together we can help protect the places and species we love.
+Through Coastal Tapestry, I aim to share both the visual beauty and the underlying stories of our coastline—stories of resilience, change, and stewardship.
+If each of us can foster a bit more awareness in our hearts and take small actions, we can work together to protect the places and species we love.

 Smiling woman with glasses holds a paintbrush beside a round canvas featuring a bird (NZ dotterel).
 Soft blue and white tones in the background.